 Scripbox, India’s leading digital wealth management service aims to deliver a holistic view of investments and personalized recommendations to foster a better user experience.
 They are known for creating simple user experiences in a complex domain.
 Manu Prasad, the Chief Marketing Officer at Scripbox, has been leading their marketing team for a while now.
-He has also worked with brands like Myntra and Urban Leader in the past.
+He has also worked with brands like Myntra and Urban Ladder in the past.
 Natasha Puri, Content Marketing Lead at Pepper Content, talks to him about the importance of content marketing in the fintech space in this conversation.
 It promises to be very informative and insightful.

 Natasha Puri: Hello everyone.
 Welcome to the Top of the Funnel, the series where conversations about content begin.
 Our guest today is Manu Prasad, the Chief Marketing Officer at Scripbox.

 Let us dive straight into your very diverse and colorful career from Myntra to Urban Ladder and now, Scripbox in the Fintech space.
 I would love to know about your journey as a marketer.
 Could you tell us about the role of content, like how it has evolved through the past years?